loremipsumdonec/optimizely-cms-models/posts/ssr_with_react_and_graphql/ssr_with_react_and_graphql_part_1.md

 preamble: "Before we can start implementing support for GraphQL, I intend to introduce some features that we will use in this implementation."
 ---

 One of the differences from before is that we will now use [Microsoft ClearScript](https://github.com/microsoft/ClearScript) directly.
-This is because we need access to some flags and can then not go via [JavaScriptEngineSwitcher](https://github.com/Taritsyn/JavaScriptEngineSwitcher).

-There is no major difference in the syntax compared to JavaScriptEngineSwithcer, and below is an example where we use `V8ScriptEngine`.
+There is no major difference in the syntax compared to [JavaScriptEngineSwitcher](https://github.com/Taritsyn/JavaScriptEngineSwitcher)., and below is an example where we use `V8ScriptEngine`.

 ```csharp
 public void CallFunction_WithNoInput_ReturnMessage()